KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 1. Must have an interact prompt to pass through.
 2. Don't reload the whole area around the player when entering/exiting
 3. Are not sliding doors \(Inazuma sliding doors do not work\).
-   So far, the only doors that fulfil both those criteria are the three in the Knights of Favonius Office.
+   So far, the only doors that fulfil both those CRITeria are the three in the Knights of Favonius Office.

 **Evidence:**